 So focus on being exactly who you are.
 That will speak more volumes than any brand ever will.

 It’s not necessarily poor form to hand out your resume at networking events.
-But let’s just say that business cards have a little more sophistication to them.
+But let’s just say that cards have a little more sophistication to them.

 #11.
 Write notes on the business cards you receive